techdarko/homeassistant-gtfs-realtime/README.md

 ### Realtime Feed URLs

 These are the URLs that will be queried for realtime updates.
 Using a preconfigured provider may include feeds you do not need, these can be deleted here to improve performance.
+Note that static feeds are *also* required alongside realtime feeds for full schedule information such as destination headsigns and route IDs.

 ### Static Feed URLs